Jarkko Oikarinen: Biography and career

 He is also partner and chief software architect at an electronic games developer called Numeric Garden (Espoo, Finland).

 Oikarinen and his wife, Kaija-Leena, were married in 1996 and have three children: Kasper, Matleena, and Marjaana.

-Oikarinen has been working for Google since 2011, initially in Stockholm, Sweden, and since 2016 in Kirkland, Washington.
-He is working on the Google Hangouts and Google Meet projects.
+Oikarinen has been working for Google since 2011, initially in Stockholm, Sweden, to work on the Google Hangouts project, and later on to develop its successor, Google Meet.
+In 2016 he moved to Kirkland, Washington and since 2021 he has again been working in Stockholm, Sweden.